 Freewebstore hosts over 350,000 stores in 178 different countries and they've been trading since 2007.
 That's a lot of hosting to take care of and some pretty impressive numbers.

 An eCommerce store with no charges?
 This is as close as you are going to get in this competitive field.
-The base product is free and then if you want to add extras you'll need to pay a monthly subscription however the company claims to have many successful customers that pay zero subscription charges and run a successful business.
-Although by their own advertising claims people who run a premium store sell 10x more product so it wouldn't make any sense to stay with the free version for very long.
+The base product is free, and then if you want to add extras, you'll need to pay a monthly subscription however the company claims to have many satisfied customers that pay zero subscription charges and run a successful business.
+Although by their advertising claims people who run a premium store sell 10x more product so it wouldn't make any sense to stay with the free version for very long.

 Free Website Requirements

-The main requirement for a free web store is that you stay under the 20 products limit.
-If you were selling clothes then you have extra leeway over the 20 product limit because you get three product options free of charge, so you could have t-shirts available in XS, S, M, L, XL and XXL sizes and in four colours Red, White, Blue and Yellow for example.
+The primary requirement for a free web store is that you stay under the 20 products limit.
+If you were selling clothes, then you have extra leeway over the 20 product limit because you get three product options free of charge so that you could have t-shirts available in XS, S, M, L, XL and XXL sizes and in four colours Red, White, Blue and Yellow for example.
 This would give a total of 20 x 6 (sizes) x4 (colours) = 480 stock items.

-20 Products is enough to test an idea and see if it flies and there are many stores where you wouldn't need more than this to run a business.
+20 Products are enough to test an idea and see if it flies and there are many stores where you wouldn't need more than this to run an eCommerce business.

 The second requirement is that you (and your customers) put up with the branding advertisement top left of your store which tells everyone that you are using freewebstore to do business.
 It wouldn't be so bad if they didn't use a spinning fa fa icon which draws your eye to it.
 Do you want everyone to know you are using a free service to set up shop?